ca-johnson/handle-buildkite-plugin/readme.md

 Requires handle64 in the PATH.

-Unless blacklist is specified, kills all processes.
+Unless a whitelist is specified, kills all processes.

-# Example
+## Example

 Kills all processes in BUILDKITE_BUILD_CHECKOUT_PATH but not `notepad.exe` and `explorer.exe`